 Proper cat diet has to be balanced, feline-appropriate, and age-appropriate – meaning it must not contain carbohydrates but high levels of animal protein and moderate levels of animal fat as well as 70% – 80% moisture or water content.

 In addition, foods with omega-3 fatty acids are also good for the kitty.
 Supplements like Nordic Naturals Omega-3 Pet Cats & Small Breed Dog & Cat Supplement and Hanzi Pets Tru-Krill Antarctic Krill Oil Omega-3 are some omega-3 products you can start with.

 Proper diet helps improve your kitty’s skin and coat.
-It helps to eliminate any skin allergies as well as avoid dehydration and dry and flaky skin.
+It helps to eliminate any skin allergies present in cats as well as avoid dehydration and dry and flaky skin.